|

 uncovered when it deploys, convey the airflow down to the rear discs.
 ENGINEAlthough it is the numbing 627bhp peak power of

-the F1’s engine (codenamed S70/2 within BMW) which garners headlines, in many
+the F1’s engine (codenamed S70/2 within BMW) which garners headlines,

-The fact that the 550bhp originally demanded by Murray has been exceeded by a
+design team.
+The fact that the 550bhp originally demanded by It was in other respects that BMW’s

-thunder along autobahns.
-It is natural to regard any powerplant capable of
+invaluable.
+Firstly, It is natural to regard any powerplant capable of

 delivering 627bhp and 500lb ft of torque (about 50 per cent more than a